l0wigh/Fluorite/EVO2.md

 - [ ] Floating windows doesn't move to the right spot when swapping monitors
 - [ ] Sending windows to a fullscreen workspace might lead to issues
     - Disable fullscreen ?
+- [ ] Ghidra floating window, not nicely placed and focus + warp...

 # CLEAN
 - [ ] Reset borders function